mikebowler/jekyll_jirametrics/mcp.md

 # Available tools

+## list_projects

+Returns all available projects with their issue count and data end date, plus any aggregate groups defined in your config.
+Claude will call this automatically when a question is ambiguous about which project it applies to, allowing it to ask you to clarify before running a broader query.

+This tool takes no parameters.

+Aggregate groups appear at the bottom of the output and can be used as the `project` parameter in any tool — they expand automatically to cover all constituent projects.
+For example, if your config defines a `forest` aggregate over Pine, Maple, Willow, Birch, and Cedar, you can ask "what's aging in forest?" and it will query all five.

 ## aging_work

 Returns all issues that have been started but not yet completed (work in progress), sorted from oldest to newest.
 Age is the number of days since the issue was started, calculated relative to the end of the downloaded data range — consistent with how the aging charts in the HTML report calculate age.
 Flow efficiency (FE) is also returned for each issue: the percentage of elapsed time the issue was actively being worked on.